 Essential Oils Diffuser

-I have been experimenting with how diffusing different oils might influence our busy homeschool.
+I love to diffuse essential oils in our homeschool.
 Wether it’s just the calming effect of a pleasant scent, the therapeutic value assigned to them, or the pretty lights and mist, we have really enjoyed diffusing oils at different points during the day.
 Right now we enjoy using lavender and orange, geranium and bergamot, Peace and Quiet, and Attention Assist.

 What’s in YOUR Busy Homeschool Mom’s Cool Bag of Tricks?
 I’m sure I’ll think of more later and add them here.
 Hope you found some good ideas!